-Health and wellness has become a vital part of OIC.
-According to Americas Health Rankings 2017, Oklahoma is ranked #43 due to the following factors; lack of exercise, poor diet, and lack of general access to health information.
-Poor health and lack of access to information has created health issues such as obesity, chronic conditions, and stress.
+Health and Wellness has become a vital part of OIC.
+According to Americas Health Rankings 2020, Oklahoma is ranked #46 due in part to the following factors: arthritis, asthma, heart disease, diabetes, cancer, lack of exercise, poor diet, and lack of general access to health information.
+Poor health and lack of access to information have created health issues such as obesity, chronic conditions, and stress.
 Overall, Oklahoma is unhealthy and uninformed.
 OIC wants to change these unhealthy pasterns.
 It is OIC’s goal to promote health literacy and encourage prevention and wellness.

 A Students Story

 Vernessa Carr, OIC GED graduate, participated in the Health Literacy presentations.
 She was skeptical at first but was “drawn to the hands on presentations” and loved tasting new foods.
 The information and material presented encouraged her to pay attention to nutrition facts as well as gave her confidence to experiment with new foods at home.
 Adding new things to her diet such as fruit and nuts, fish two times a week, more vegetables and decreasing meat consumption, she soon saw a 50 pound weight loss.
 Vernessa feels better, inside and out, and has noticed a decrease in asthma.
 Vernessa says, “Without the Health Literacy presentations, I would not have any changes in my eating habits.”